Twin City Rapid Transit Company: Historical remnants

 Other vestiges of the company's streetcar history remained in the Twin Cities, and some surviving elements are now listed on the National Register of Historic Places.
 One of the oldest structures to survive is a building in Minneapolis now known as the Colonial Warehouse.
 First built in 1885, it housed the headquarters of the Minneapolis Street Railway Co. during the early horsecar era and also later served as a powerhouse as the system was converted.
 The lines needed a lot of electricity, so hydroelectric generators were installed at Saint Anthony Falls about a mile away and the Southeast Steam Plant was also constructed nearby.
 The old headquarters was sold in 1908, soon after these were constructed.
 The steam plant was bought by the University of Minnesota, which now uses it for providing heat to the campus downriver.

 A large building on Snelling Avenue in St. Paul first served as the main construction and repair shop for the streetcars when it was built in 1907.
 It was expanded and remodeled over the years, later becoming a major garage for the bus system.
 However, the complex became outdated, with poor ventilation, a leaky roof and other problems.
 It was finally shut down and demolished in September 2001.
+Allianz Field and the surrounding development now occupy the land.

 Selby Hill in St. Paul was a steep climb and was a place where cable cars were used in the late 19th century before Selby Hill Tunnel was constructed in 1905 to provide a more gradual incline.
 The tunnel still exists, but the ends have been blocked off, and as of July 2022 has largely become a homeless encampment.
 It is near the Cathedral of St. Paul.

 Billboards across the area were originally laid out to target passengers of the rail lines with advertising.
 Many of these billboards remained for decades afterward, despite the fact that automobile traffic frequently favored different routes.
 These finally disappeared due to city beautification efforts in the 1990s.